Halbert Powers Gillette: Forecasting weather conditions, 1920s–1930s

 Gillette claims that whenever a planet is in solar longitude either of 108 or 288 degrees, it causes a peak of a rainfall cycle, whether evidenced by rainfall records, tree rings, or varves.
 Such peaks coincide with sunspot maxima.
 In addition to the major cycle produced by each planet, it causes harmonic sub-cycles of 1/3, 1/9, 1/27 of the length of the major one, etc. The great maxima and minima of rainfall, of course, come when peaks and depressions of cycles and subcycles coincide.
 According to Gillette we are progressing toward a period of great drought whose apex will be 1984.
 Volcanic upheavals and compass variations appear to have cycles closely coinciding with the major rain cycles, he says...

 The article confirms the "this coincidence of cycles is of vast importance in the occult side of nature; as is well known to Theosophists, the years 1897-98 signalized a coincidence of cycles, the longest of which was about 5,000 years, of such intensity that the entire world order was upset by it."

+Drought and climatic cycle research

+In addition to his engineering handbooks, Gillette conducted research into long-term climatic cycles, identifying a drought-based rhythm of approximately 7.47 years drawn from studies of tree growth, lake varve deposits, and rock lamination records.
+This figure was noted by the Foundation for the Study of Cycles as closely bracketing similar drought and climatic cycle lengths independently proposed by meteorologist David Brunt (7.50 years) and economist William Beveridge (7.42 years), a convergence the Foundation cited as evidence for the significance of a roughly 7Â½-year periodicity across independent datasets.